pylayers/pylayers/doc/notebook/UserManual.rst

 curious to have a try, which will provide feed back and will contribute to the necessary continuous improvement of the PyLayers platform.

-So, if you see any wrong assertion or have seen any thing that could be improved, please do not hesitate to provide a feed back on the `issues page of the project <https://github.com/pylayers/pylayers/issues?milestone=1&state=open>`__
+So, if you see any wrong assertion or have any suggestion please do not hesitate to provide a feed back on the `issues page of the project <https://github.com/pylayers/pylayers/issues?milestone=1&state=open>`__

-If you find any bug, please keep preciously track of it in a notebook and ``gist`` it and send the link on the issues page.
+If you find a bug, please keep track of it in a notebook and ``gist`` it and send the link on the issues page.

-PyLayers's developers are not experts in computer science, but they are keen to learn more simple and efficient (== pythonic) manners to do things.
-So any feedback from advanced Python users is more than welcome for any suggestions of improvement about the source code.
+Any feedback from users is more than welcome for any suggestions of improvement about the source code.

-If you have any interest to be involved and participate to the ``PyLayers`` journey, the best way is to open a ``github`` account and to fork the project on your own machine.
+If you have any interest to be involved and to participate to the ``PyLayers`` project, the best way is to open a ``github`` account and to fork the project on your own machine.
 Use PyLayers for your own needs, and if you wish provide feedback to the project with a **pull request**.